-VIDEO: Passenger Tased Over And Over Again On Plane After Allegedly Fondling Woman
+VIDEO: Stun Gun Used 10 Times On Airplane Passenger Who Allegedly Fondled A Woman

 A little excitement caused delay..
 Miami PD had to TASE & forcibly remove this asshole from my flight home 😳 pic.twitter.com/GhihpmcCiJ— kaitlin waters (@kaitlinwaterss) April 23, 2018

-Whatever Garcia did in the moments leading up to the videos seen by NPR, it's clear he had alienated a number of fellow passengers and engendered serious hostility in them.
+Whatever Garcia did in the moments leading up to the videos seen by NPR, it is clear he had alienated a number of fellow passengers and engendered serious hostility in them.
 One woman can be heard trying to rouse her fellow passengers with a chant of "Get him off!
 Get him off!
 Get him off!"

 Garcia was eventually cuffed and carried out of the aircraft.
 According to the report, on the way out of the terminal he collapsed to the ground and grabbed Desroches' handgun, but the police officer quickly recovered the weapon.

 Even in the back of the police car, Garcia's defiance could not be contained.
-Documents indicate he kicked the driver-side rear window out of alignment "causing approximately $150 in damages."
+Documents indicate he kicked the driver-side rear window out of alignment, "causing approximately $150 in damages."

 Garcia was arrested on five charges, including battery, resisting arrest and depriving an officer of his means of protection.